-If Home Emergency Cover is not chosen you’ll need to pay for the emergency repairs, but if the damage is covered by your policy, you can claim in the normal way.
+If Home Emergency Cover was not selected when taking out your policy you’ll need to pay for the emergency repairs, but if the damage is covered by your home insurance policy, you can claim in the normal way.

 Any legal liability, loss or damage to any property or person arising from the provision or delay of the repair services is not covered.
-The service is provided by Royal & Sun Alliance Insurance plc (RSA).
+This service is provided by AWP Assistance UK Ltd trading as Allianz Global Assistance.

 0345 3000 180Call telephone number 0345 3000 180.